Joe Edwards (footballer, born 1990): Colchester United

 On leaving Yeovil Town, Edwards was once more linked with a move to his boyhood club Bristol City on the back of their promotion to the Championship, and then in July 2015, he teamed up with former manager Gary Johnson at Cheltenham Town in a bid to maintain his fitness.
 On 6 July, it was announced that League One side Colchester United had signed Edwards on a free transfer, joining on a one-year contract with the option of a further year.
 He made his debut for the club on 8 August in Colchester's 2–2 home draw with Blackpool.

 In his 30th appearance for Colchester, Edwards scored his first goal for the club on 13 February 2016.
 His 64th-minute half-volleyed effort reduced Colchester's deficit in their 4–1 home defeat by Swindon Town.
 He was shown a red card in Colchester's 3–0 home defeat to Burton Albion on 23 April for a challenge on Matt Palmer, a result which saw Edwards experience his third successive relegation as Colchester were relegated to League Two.
 Edwards' red card was later rescinded on 26 April.
 After scoring two goals in 45 games for Colchester, the club announced that Edwards would not be offered a new contract for the 2016–17 season following their relegation to League Two.

 Walsall

 He signed for Walsall in June 2016.
 He had his most prolific season for the Saddlers in 2017–18, when he scored 7 goals in 30 league games, and earned a new contract at the club.

-Edwards was released by Walsall at the end of the 2018–19 season, following the club's relegation to EFL League Two.
+Edwards was released by Walsall at the end of the 2018–19 season, following the club's relegation to League Two.

 Plymouth Argyle

+2019–20 season

-In June 2019 it was announced that he would sign for Plymouth Argyle on the expiry of his contract, who similar to Walsall had been relegated into League Two.
-He was named as the club's Player of the Season for 2020–21.
+In June 2019, it was announced that he would sign for Plymouth Argyle on the expiry of his contract, who similar to Walsall had been relegated into League Two.
+Edwards was the first signing brought in by new Argyle manager Ryan Lowe, and he was named vice-captain.

+He scored his first goals for the club on 17 September 2019, scoring a brace in a 2–2 draw away to Crawley Town.

+2020–21 season

+A career-ending injury to Gary Sawyer saw Edwards take on the role of captain for the vast majority of the 2020–21 season, a role he would retain for the foreseeable future.